ictnlp/Dual-Path/README.md

 # Modeling Dual Read/Write Paths for Simultaneous Machine Translation

-Source code for our ACL 2022 paper "Modeling Dual Read/Write Paths for Simultaneous Machine Translation"
+Source code for our ACL 2022 paper "Modeling Dual Read/Write Paths for Simultaneous Machine Translation" (PDF)

 Our method is implemented based on the open-source toolkit [Fairseq](https://github.com/pytorch/fairseq).